Chitina Airport

 Chitina Airport is a public/civil-use airport located 4 mi north of Chitina, Alaska, United States.

-Although most U.S. airports use the same three-letter location identifier for the FAA, ICAO and IATA, Chitina Airport is assigned CXC by the FAA and IATA but has no designation from the ICAO.

 Facilities

 Chitina Airport covers an area of 0 acre which contains one asphalt paved runway (13/31) measuring 2,850 × 75 ft.
 For the 12-month period ending December 31, 2019, the airport had 1,750 aircraft operations.
 At that time, there was one aircraft based at this airport, a single-engine.